ablab/IsoQuant/README.md

 ### Input options
 `--data_type` or `-d`
     Type of data to process, supported types are: `assembly`, `pacbio_ccs`, `nanopore`.
 This option affects some of the algorithm parameters.

 `--genedb` or `-g`
-    Gene database in gffutils database format or GTF/GFF format.
+    Gene database in gffutils database format or GTF/GFF format (can be gzipped).
 If you use official gene annotations we recommend to set `--complete_genedb` option.

 `--complete_genedb`
-    Set this flag if gene annotation contains transcript and gene metafeatures.
+    Set this flag if gene annotation contains transcript and gene meta-features.
 Use this flag when providing official annotations, e.g. GENCODE.
-This option will set `disable_infer_transcripts` and `disable_infer_genes` gffutils options, which dramatically speed up gene database conversion (see more [here](https://pythonhosted.org/gffutils/autodocs/gffutils.create_db.html?highlight=disable_infer_transcripts)).
+This option will set `disable_infer_transcripts` and `disable_infer_genes` gffutils options, which dramatically speeds up gene database conversion (see more [here](https://pythonhosted.org/gffutils/autodocs/gffutils.create_db.html?highlight=disable_infer_transcripts)).

 `--reference` or `-r`
-    Reference genome in FASTA format, should be provided  when raw reads are used as an input and to compute some additional stats.
+    Reference genome in FASTA format (can be gzipped), required even when BAM files are provided.

 `--index`
     Reference genome index for the specified aligner (`minimap2` by default), can be provided only when raw reads are used as an input (constructed automatically if not set).

 #### Using mapped reads as input: